01. The Field Clinic

 How does this differ from a standard photography or sketching tour?

-Is Reactive Photography really bad?
+Is Reactive Photography really that bad?

 No. But most practitioners do it wrong.
 There is a fundamental distinction between a "Reactive Scramble"—relying on luck—and an "Informed Reaction," which applies tradecraft at high speed.
 Criticism of reactive photography is usually a critique of "Spray and Pray" methods: shooting without intent and hoping a narrative appears by chance.